B-Houser/LTV-Numbers-Docs/clickfunnels.md

   - Check your email for the download link and save the CSV file to your computer

 ### Import Clickfunnels Historical Data Into LTV Numbers

 1. In LTV Numbers' side menu, click "Upload" to get to the Data Uploader
 2. Click the "Choose File" button
 3. Select the historical sales data CSV from the previous section and click the "Next" button
 4. In the "Choose Format" dropdown, select "Clickfunnels Sales CSV" and click the "Next" button to begin the ingest process
 - Note: this process may take some time

-## Add Funnels to LTV Numbers
+## 3. Add Funnels To LTV Numbers

-To finalize the connection between LTV Numbers and your funnels, you'll need to add them in LTV Numbers
+To finalize the connection between LTV Numbers and your funnels, you'll need to add them in LTV Numbers, individually or in a batch

 ### Add Funnels Individually

 Use this simple method do add a few funnels, one at a time

 1. In LTV Numbers’ side navigation bar, go to the "Settings" tab